 The CONSULTANT may be requested to assist the DEPARTMENT in public involvement activities.
 This work may include Public Relations strategies and tasks, various coordination meetings (internal and external), public notification, placement of advertising, meeting preparation, facilitation, coordination and attendance at public hearings/workshops, keeping of meeting notes and follow up documentation, scheduling and notification, and any other tasks related to public involvement activities.

-The CONSULTANT shall coordinate and perform the appropriate level of public involvement for this project as outlined in Part 1, Chapter 11, and Part 2, Chapter 4 of the PD&E Manual, the FDOT Public Involvement Handbook.
+The CONSULTANT shall coordinate and perform the appropriate level of public involvement as outlined in Part 1, Chapter 11, and Part 2, Chapter 4 of the PD&E Manual, the FDOT Public Involvement Handbook.

 The CONSULTANT shall provide to the DEPARTMENT drafts of all Public Involvement collateral (i.e., newsletters, property owner letters, advertisements, etc.) associated with the following tasks for review and approval at least five (5) business days prior to printing and/or distribution.